sjmcpherson/Front-End-Developer-Learnings/README.md

 <li>Progressive Enhancement – Using a feature that may not be supported by all browsers but does not break the page if it isn’t supported</li>
 <li>Data Binding - Syncronises data between UI components which are bound to the data source</li>
 <li>CRUD - Create, Read, Update, Delete (Also BREAD - Browse, Read, Edit, Add, Delete) The major functions that are implemented in relational database applications</li>
+<li>Loose Coupling - Coupling measures the degree to which program modules rely on other modules.
+Loose coupling implies each component can operate or be tested independently of other components.</li>
 </ul>